mawson-rovers/ros2_mac_setup/README.md

       to patch `rviz_ogre_vendor`, which was a good start, but required more changes (see below)

+## 0. Don't disable System Integrity Protection (SIP)

+I'm always sceptical when I see some random software installation guide asking me to disable an operating-system-wide security feature like SIP.
+It really looks like the maintainers don't know what they're doing on the platform.

+In this case, I didn't need to disable SIP on my Mac to get it to build, so I would suggest you don't disable it either.

 ## 1. Create your Python virtual environment outside the ROS directory

 ROS2 uses a tool called `colcon` to build all its code in parallel.
 Very